sangregoriokimpo/Turtlesim-Autonomous-Navigation/README.md

 # Turtlesim-Autonomous-Navigation

-A catch them all simulation utilizing ROS2 Jazzy dependencies.
+A catch them all simulation utilizing ROS2 Jazzy framework.

 I've included all the files neccesary to build this project from scratch.